DeepakPurti/Home-Surveillance-System/README.md

 2. Change Detection

 It employs Image and Video Processing techniques on a video clip of a CCTV camera feed, and detects:
-a. a person entering the scene
+<br>a. a person entering the scene
-b. falling action of a person
+<br>b. falling action of a person
-and sends email alerts to the user after a person or a fall is detected.
+<br>and sends email alerts to the user after a person or a fall is detected.

-It then produces a summary of the changes taking place in the scene in the form of an avi file, and mails it to the user.
+<br>It then produces a summary of the changes taking place in the scene in the form of an avi file,
+and mails it to the user.

 ## Requirements